knyete/Micropython-scheduler/README.md

 Until recently this was unsuitable for hardware interfacing but this is no longer the case.
 Consequently this project is now somewhat redundant although some may still wish to use it for a variety of reasons; I will continue to support it but intend no significant new development.

-Currently this scheduler's Poller and Pinblock classes offer lower latency than is possible with uasyncio.
-(These objects are tested on every yield to the scheduler whereas uasyncio polling mechanisms are scheduled for testing.
-They are queried in round-robin fashion with all other pending coroutines).
-Work is in progress to offer a mechanism to remedy this with enhancements to uasycio's IORead mechanism.
+A technical comparison of this scheduler and uasycio may be found in "Comparison with uasyncio" below.

 Some code and tutorial information on uasyncio may be found [here](https://github.com/peterhinch/micropython-async).